Get all the latest data for Manchester

 Do I need a specific visa to buy property in Manchester right now?

-You do not need a UK tax ID (National Insurance number) just to complete a property purchase in Manchester, but you will need to interact with HMRC later if you rent out the property or sell it, so many buyers apply for a Unique Taxpayer Reference after completing their purchase.
+You normally do not need a UK tax ID before buying property in Manchester, but you may need UK tax registration later if you rent out or sell the property.

 Does buying property help me get residency and citizenship in Manchester in 2026?